Oneil Cruz Player Props: Pirates vs. Red Sox

-The Pittsburgh Pirates and Oneil Cruz, who went 1-for-5 with a double last time out, battle Nick Pivetta and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+After going 0-for-4 in his most recent game, Oneil Cruz and the Pittsburgh Pirates face the Boston Red Sox (who will hand the ball to Corey Kluber) at 1:35 PM ET on Wednesday.

-In his last game he had a one-hit showing (1-for-5) against the Red Sox.
+In his previous game he had a hitless performance (0-for-4) against the Red Sox.

 Oneil Cruz Game Info & Props vs. the Red Sox